Skip to main content

 🧬 Beyond RAG: Living Knowledge with Genesis

-RAG is powerful, but Taskade Genesis takes it further.
-Instead of just retrieving information, Taskade creates living software — complete applications built on your knowledge that can think, execute, and evolve.
-With vibe coding, describe your goal and Taskade builds AI agents, workflows, and automations trained on your data.
-Explore AI apps in our community.
+The result: Instead of just retrieving information, Taskade Genesis creates living software: complete applications built on your knowledge that can think, execute, and evolve.
+Background agents (Pro+) keep processing even when you're offline.
+With vibe coding, describe your goal and Taskade Genesis builds AI agents, workflows, and automations trained on your data.
+Browse 150,000+ apps in the community gallery.

 Sign up and supercharge your projects with Taskade AI! 🤖